drostehk/cereals/cereals.md

 ##

+My Mother said to tell you

+"Programmers sometimes forget to eat."

+"And my mother is concerned about all of you!"

+"Cereals with fruit- to start the day"

 Cereal: What used to be just a kid’s meal is now America’s favorite breakfast.
 And it makes sense.
 Cold cereal makes for a fast, easy, and inexpensive meal or a quick and easy snack.

 Still, cereal sometimes gets a bad rap for being packed with sugar, low in protein, and generally lacking nutritional value (Hint: If it has marshmallows in it, it probably isn’t good for you—sorry, Leprechauns).
 But the abundance of choices in the supermarket aisle means there are some healthy options hiding behind Toucan Sam.
 While these cereals might not have a prize in the box, they’ll fuel you up to start your day off right.